flowcate/deephub-basic-setup/README.md

+# Introduction

+The DeepHub® is a lightweight, high-performance locating-middleware, that enables a seamless indoor and outdoor tracking of objects by integrating any locating technology (UWB, BLE, RFID, 5G, etc.) of any vendor through one single modern API.

+The DeepHub is the premier implementation of an omlox hub, specified in the open locating standard omlox.

 # DeepHub® Basic Setup

 This project provides a completely configured “system” consisting of the DeepHub®, the DeepHub® UI and a containerized web server, acting as a reverse proxy, to simplify the overall usage and interaction of these components.
 For the orchestration between these three containers docker compose is used.